schulle4u/yellow-helloworld/README.md

 `Something` = example argument, unused in this extension
 `Style` = example style, unused in this extension

 **TODO:** *Change the heading to match your extension.
 Describe what the user can do with your extension.
 Most of the time you can describe everything in one section.
-However if your extension has lot of functionality you can also break it up into multiple sections.
+However if your extension has lot of functionality you can also break it down into multiple sections.
 Mention third party libraries and web services that you use.*

-## How to configure something
+## Settings

 The following settings can be configured in file `system/settings/system.ini`:

-`ExampleSomething` = example configuration, unused in this extension
+`ExampleSomething` = example setting, unused in this extension
 `ExampleStyle` = example style, unused in this extension

-**TODO:** *Change the heading to match your extension.
-Show how your extension can be configured.*
+**TODO:** *Show how your extension can be configured.
+Describe settings and files that the user can adjust.*

-## Example
+## Examples

 Embedding an example text: